engsyst/ws/README.md

 How to make asynchronouse call to remote Web service

 ## LB3WSServerJAXWSExampleWithInheritance
-Show how to be generated WSDL contract with class or interface inheritance
+Show how will be generated WSDL contract with class or interface inheritance

 ## [LB3WSServerJAXWSExampleAXIS2OnTomcat](https://github.com/engsyst/ws/tree/master/LB3WSServerJAXWSExampleAXIS2OnTomcat)
 1. You **MUST** add [Axis2](https://github.com/engsyst/ws/tree/master/JARS/jaxws) facet to this project.
 Eclipse will add all needed libraries onto WebContent directory of project.